brian1917/veracode-dynamic-scan-weekly-scheduler/README.md

 4. **days_to_run**: sets the number of days to allow the scan to run (e.g., 1 would stop the scan 1 day after the start time)

 ## Logging
-The script creaes a **api_logs.txt** file on the first run.
+The script creates an **api_logs.txt** file on the first run.
 All subsequent runs append to this file.
 Successfuly schedules are recorded as well as any errors.